Sex Therapy | Do you need it?

 If they suspect that a physical dysfunction is behind the sexual issues, the therapist may refer the client to a doctor.

-Morning sex: These are the benefits that will change your life
+Morning sex: these are the life-changing benefits

 Benefits